 The aim of the paper is to present the importance of communication in improving the effectiveness of the OHS management system, as well as to present the possibility of using the guidelines of ISO 14063 standard to build an effective communication process within this system.
-In the first part of the paper the author discusses the requirements of the PN--ISO 45001:2018 standard related to communication and the interested parties of an organization participating in the communicate in the field of the occupational safety and health management system are presented, as well as the possibilities of using the guidelines of ISO 14063 standard to establish the communication process.
+In the first part of the paper the author discusses the requirements of the PN-ISO 45001:2018 standard related to communication and the interested parties of an organization participating in the communication process.
+Then, the methods used in organizations to communicate in the field of the occupational safety and health management system are presented, as well as the possibilities of using the guidelines of ISO 14063 standard to establish the communication process.

-Keywords: OHS management system, communication, ISO 45001, ISO 14063
+OHS management system, communication, ISO 45001, ISO 14063

-1 Gdynia Maritime University, Faculty of Management and Quality Science, Poland, j.wierzowiecka@wznj.umg.edu.pl
+Gdynia Maritime University, Faculty of Management and Quality Science, Poland, j.wierzowiecka@wznj.umg.edu.pl